mayur091193/turbo-tabs/README.md

-# Trubo Tabs - Chrome new tab extension
+# Turbo Tabs - Chrome new tab extension

 Replace new tab page with beautiful live pattern and access all open tabs link, all bookmarks and inspiration and much more!